the Power Behind Small Business Microloans: A

 2. Who can apply for a microloan?

 Small business owners, startups, and individuals with limited credit histories are eligible.
-Many programs focus on underserved communities.
+Many programs prioritize underserved communities.

 3. Are microloans only for startups?